MPGxxYT/JBCrates/README.md

   - [ ] You cannot pickup crates when dropping them.
 - [ ] Possible Additions
   - [ ] Lore & Name updating for crates.

+## Extra

+Make it pause a little longer for the first placement.
+And extend the display end before disappearing.
+Add any input corrections and checks.
+Fix regexs
+No description then remove line